Multi-Specialty Recruitment Assessment (MSRA)

 In line with a number of other specialties a Multi-Specialty Recruitment Assessment (MSRA) test was incorporated into radiology recruitment in 2016.
 All applicants are required to sit the MSRA at a test centre in the January of the recruitment year.
 Applicants are ranked according to their MSRA score and invitations to interview are circulated on the basis of rank until all available 600 interview slots are filled.

-The MSRA is very important for two reasons:
+The MSRA is the most important component of the selection process for the following reasons:

-- Candidates need to achieve a score high enough to be offered one of the limited number of interview slots (600) as the ranking for interview slots is directly based on your MSRA score.
+- Candidates need to achieve a score high enough to be offered one of the limited number of interview slots as the ranking for interview slots is directly based on your MSRA score.
 If you do not perform well in the MSRA, you will not be offered an interview.
+There is also a cut off score below which applications applicants will not be invited to interview.

-- Once you are through to the interview stage, your MSRA score is then weighted to contribute to 33% of the final selection centre score in order to determine appointability for the available Clinical Radiology ST1 posts.
+- Once you are through to the interview stage, your MSRA score is then weighted to contribute to your final selection centre score along with your interview performance and validated self-assessment score (from your portfolio).

 So take this test seriously!
 The assessment has been fully researched and evaluated, having shown to have a high predictive validity.